↑

 Roles can change when experiencing the stress and trauma of severe health issues or the impact of a terminal illness as a caregiver.

-In addition, being verbally or physically abused while serving (or taking care of their loved ones) can place the person at risk for compassion fatigue.
+In addition, being verbally or physically abused while serving (or taking care of their loved ones) can place the person at risk of the effects of compassion fatigue.

-Self-care is essential for anyone who works with people, but it is crucial for those who serve and care for others.
+As someone constantly giving to others, whether a healthcare worker, a social worker, or a tireless caregiver within your family, you deeply understand the cost of caring.
+Self-care is essential for anyone who works with people, but it is crucial when you serve and care for others.

-Walking is a great form of exercise that can be done almost anywhere and at any time.
+Walking is a great activity that can be done almost anywhere and anytime.
 It’s also low impact, so it’s easy on your joints.

-Aim for a 30-minute walk daily, or break it up into three 10-minute walks throughout the day.
+Aim for a 30-minute walk daily, or break it into three 10-minute daily walks.

-There are other ways to achieve getting daily movement that doesn’t require high-impact exercise.
+Other ways to achieve daily movement don’t require high-impact exercise.
 For instance:

 • Yoga